-The following are the related party transactions, recorded at the exchange amount as agreed to by the parties for the year endedDecember 31, 2018, respectively:
+The following are the related party transactions, recorded at the exchange amount as agreed to by the parties:

-- (a) Included in general and administrative expenses are amounts totaling \$94,711 (2017 \$109,546), for accounting and management services provided by 1752466 Ontario Inc., O/A The Alyris Group, a company related to the Corporation through Ewan Downie, Director of Wolfden and Dan Mechis, a previous Director of Wolfden.
-As of October 1, 2018, Ewan Downie is no longer a related party to the Alyris Group. - (b) Included in general and administrative expenses are amounts totaling \$20,037 (2017 \$30,602) for rent paid to 2401794 Ontario Inc., a wholly-owned subsidiary of Premier Gold Mines Ltd., a company related to the Corporation through Ewan Downie, John Seaman and Ron Little, who are all Directors of Wolfden and Premier. - (c) Included in general and administrative expenses are amounts totaling \$12,046 (2017 \$12,621) for corporate secretarial services provided by DRAX Services Limited., related to the Corporation through Shaun Drake, Corporate Secretary of Wolfden.
+- (a) Included in general and administrative expenses are amounts totaling \$22,627 (2018 \$20,037) for rent paid to 2401794 Ontario Inc., a wholly-owned subsidiary of Premier Gold Mines Ltd., a company related to the Corporation through Ewan Downie, Ron Little, and John Seaman, who are all Directors of Wolfden and Premier. - (b) Included in general and administrative expenses are amounts totaling \$5,000 (2018 \$12,046) for corporate secretarial services provided by DRAX Services Limited, related to the Corporation through Shaun Drake, Corporate Secretary of Wolfden.
+Drax Services Ltd. ceased to be a related party as of May 31, 2019.